GFaure9/yaml-ML/README.md

 - `catboost` (see https://catboost.ai/) to allow for training CatBoost models

 If you do not want to use them, you can also install `yaml_ml` from source after commenting `requirements.txt` lines corresponding to these libraries.
+To do so, first clone the repo:

 ```commandline
 git clone https://github.com/GFaure9/yaml-ML.git